...

 2. Company C’s Liability Capped: Restricted strictly to a minimal and limited portion of the total judgment.

-Why This Matters: This case exemplifies a crucial judicial trend in Chinese intellectual property enforcement: targeting the source of infringement while strictly segregating downstream commercial liability.
+Why Clients Trust Neo-Ark Law Firm: This case exemplifies a crucial judicial trend in Chinese intellectual property enforcement: targeting the source of infringement while strictly segregating downstream commercial liability.
 It provides a valuable precedent for downstream entities facing high-value litigation, demonstrating how a targeted defense strategy can successfully isolate a company’s operational assets and limit financial exposure in complex, multi-party disputes.

 Case Summary